Go the Distance podcast shares transformative impact of open, online learning

-Go the Distance features stories from learners of all backgrounds—from working parents to Olympic athletes—who have discovered the transformative effect of online learning and its ripple effect.
+Go the Distance is a limited series podcast from AU that features stories from students of all backgrounds—from working parents to Olympic athletes—who have discovered the transformative effect of online learning and its ripple effect.

-These learners and alumni are taking the education they got at AU, and using to the transforming their lives and transform their communities.
+These students and alumni are taking the education they got at AU, and using to the transforming their lives and transform their communities.
 When education is accessible, our world changes for the better.

 Going back to school later in life can be daunting, even before you factor in an artificial-intelligence-powered virtual co-op, ADMN 405.
 But for Laverne Wells, taking on the challenge of getting a degree and navigating an innovative new course has all been worth it.

 When Margot Van Sluytman was a teenager, her world was shattered by the murder of her father.
 She used writing to cope, and through a master’s degree, created a new way to help others find peace with tragedy.

 It’s not easy to fit school into the busy schedule of a professional athlete, but that’s exactly what two-time Olympian Emily Nishikawa was able to do with AU.
 While competing on the international cross-country skiing circuit, she was able to earn a degree, setting her up for success now that she’s looking at her next steps.

 Kimberley Lamarche has always had two passions: nursing and the military.
 That’s how she found herself studying to become a nurse practitioner while deployed to a country recovering from war.
 Today, Kimberley Lamarche is the inaugural dean of Cape Breton University’s School of Nursing.